 The shareholders at the general meeting, having reviewed the report of the Board of Directors, hereby authorize the Board, for a term of eighteen months, pursuant to Articles L. 225-209 et seq. of the French Commercial Code, to buy back, on one or more occasions and at such times as it shall decide, Company shares subject to a cap of 10% of the number of shares comprising the capital stock, adjusted where applicable to take into account any capital increases or reductions carried out during the term of the share buyback plan.

-This authorization shall cancel the authorization granted to the Board of Directors by the May 29, 2013 general meeting pursuant to its eighth ordinary resolution.
+This authorization shall cancel the authorization granted to the Board of Directors in the ninth ordinary resolution of the June 10, 2014 general meeting.

 Company shares may be purchased for the following purposes: